Build your program

 The Maintenance Program

-Variation: Vary your routes and terrain to prevent boredom.
-Different routes engage different muscles and keep your brain engaged.
-Don't do the exact same ruck every single session.
+Vary your routes and terrain to prevent boredom.
+Different routes engage different muscles and keep your brain engaged - don't do the exact same ruck every session.

 This program maintains your aerobic capacity, strength, and work capacity without requiring constant progression.
-It's sustainable for years because it doesn't demand increasing stress-just consistent stimulus.
+Sustainable for years because it doesn't demand increasing stress - just consistent stimulus.

 How to read a training plan